kimkesdev/kimkesdev/README.md

 ### 🌱 Home Jungle | E-commerce Website
 🗂️[GitHub Repo](https://github.com/kimkesdev/home_jungle) <br>
 ☮️[Live website](https://home-jungle.herokuapp.com/) <br>
-At my former house I had a vegatable garden.
-I find it a beautiful process of seeing the plants grow.  <br>
-At my new house I decided to not have one again.
-Now I have lots of pots with herbs, fruits and flowers in the garden.  <br>
-Inside the house I have a lot different types of plants.
-I think I have about 20 aloë vera plants, my daughters like to make lotion of it. <br>
-When I had to create an e-commerce website for my study I decided to do a plant shop.
+My friends call my livingroom 'the jungle', because I have lots of plants. <br> So when I had to create a e-commerce website for my study I decided to do a plant shop, so everybody can create his own Home Jungle.

 ### 📁 Bucketlist | Database Project
 🗂️[GitHub Repo](https://github.com/kimkesdev/bucketlist) <br>
 ☮️[Live website](https://bucketlist-2020.herokuapp.com/) <br>
-I always have lots of ideas and always write everything down. <br>
-I have an diary app to write every day a little bit about my life. <br>
-Old fashion papers I use for my brainstorming. <br>
-Every time an idea pops up, I write it down and working it out to a plan. <br>
-I use trello to plan my studying and projects. <br>
-When I had to create an database project, I decide to create a bucketlist website.
+When I had to create an database project, I decide to create a bucketlist website. <br>
+Because it makes you think about what you really want.

 ### 🎨 CSS Projects
 There is so much fun to create with just CSS! <br>